Italiano vedi sotto

 "I like the luxury of creating my own concert programmes, centering an evening on a theme or the place we perform in.
 The process often begins with one or two songs which mesmerise me to the extent that I have to find an ‘excuse’ to perform them, and so I begin by ‘weaving’ a tale around them.
 This often leads to unusual combinations of styles, composers, musical periods, geographical origins, rhythms, stories and lyrics but is always motivated by the desire to tell a musical story [Projects].

-I was fortunate in meeting William Hancox, my pianist, with whom I have been working since 2002.
+I was fortunate in meeting William Hancox, my pianist and duo partner, with whom I have been working since 2002.
 His professionalism and enthusiasm in discovering the different levels of communication between voice and piano are a great joy and real inspiration.

 Researching and discovering new repertoire is one of the most enjoyable parts of designing a new programme and we often include rarely performed songs in our concerts.